stealthman22/100-days-of-code/log.md

 DAY 78 (26th June 2019)

 Did day 17 of JS30.
 Worked with the sort, replace and trim array methods, and the much-revered regex pattern to order some data while removing the definite articles "the" "a" "an".
 Also stared the CSS Grid section of the Zero to Mastery course.

+DAY 79 (27th June 2019)

+Challenge 18 in JS30, I really enjoyed this one.
+We added the time in a video playlist using map and reduce array methods.
+I had good practice with map(Takes in an array and returns an array)   .reduce(Takes in an array and returns anything specified, usually an accumulated value) Math.floor(Chops answers to whole numbers), %(Returns remainder of a maths operation).